 Judging by the RMW Instagram feed, it seems that you gorgeous people have a bit of a thing for a sparkler shot.
-But these stunning images don’t just appear out of thin air you know – there’s a lot of planning and coordination involved.
-Luckily for you Lauren, Editor of our sister site Rock My Style, also happens to be a serial wedding attender and she’s sent me her military tips for organising the wedding troops.
-We’ve also got seriously talented photographer Darek Smietana to share his insight into capturing the moment too.
-Happy Bonfire night everyone!
+But these stunning images don't just appear - there's a lot of planning and coordination involved.
+Lucky for you we've got seriously talented photographer Darek Smietana to share his insight into capturing the moment.
+Enjoy!

 1. Buy the longest sparklers you can find.